jesslilly/gravitydog/README.md

 1. Make a trailing broken tether.

 # Done
+2. Use one of these fonts: I love bitout, but silkscreen was so much easier to use.
 1. Make replay button brigher than home button.
 1. title screen with Gravity dog jingle
 1. Put a black rect behind the score so it does not get bugz mode.